Through the Lens of Human-Human Collaboration: A Configurable Research Platform for Exploring Human-Agent Collaboration

 \subsubsection{Experiment Configuration Language (ECL)}

 The Experiment Configuration Language (ECL) is a declarative language designed to give researchers fine-grained control over experimental paradigms without modifying the platform's source code.

 The ECL is specified in a structured format by defining its components through a set of core primitives: objects, actions, policies, and views.
 The language is organized around these four fundamental concepts. \textbf{Objects} represent the primary entities within the experiment, such as resources (e.g., money, parts), roles (e.g., buyer, seller), or abstract concepts like team scores.
-Each object is defined by a set of attributes, such as $initial\_value$ or $visibility$. \textbf{Actions} define the operations available to participants, specifying the actor, the costs an action incurs, and its effects on the state of the system's objects. \textbf{Policies} are logical constraints that are specified by different experimental paradigms.
-These range from preconditions for specific actions (e.g., requiring sufficient resources) to global rules like time limits or winning conditions.
-Finally, \textbf{Views} separates the system's internal state from the presentation layer by defining which objects and attributes are rendered in specific modules of the participant interface.
+Each object is defined by a set of attributes, such as $initial\_value$ or $visibility$. \textbf{Actions} define the operations available to participants, specifying the actor, associated costs, and their effects on the system's object states. \textbf{Policies} are logical constraints that are specified by different experimental paradigms, ranging from preconditions for specific actions (e.g., requiring sufficient resources) to global rules like time limits or winning conditions.
+Finally, \textbf{Views} separates the system's internal state from the presentation layer by defining which objects and attributes are rendered on the participant interface and how.
 This separation is critical, as it allows researchers to manipulate information visibility without altering the experiment's core logic.

 A concrete example of ECL for the Shape Factory is provided in Appendix~\ref{app:ecl}.
-In this example, $Money$ and $Shape$ are defined as $objects$. the $ProduceAction$ links the costs and effects for producing a shape, and is governed by a policy that validates the actor's resources.
+In this example, $Money$ and $Shape$ are defined as $objects$.
+The $ProduceAction$ links the costs and effects for producing a shape, and is governed by a policy that validates the actor's resources.
 The $Views$ declares what objects and states are visible in each visual module.
-During setup, the Experiment Controller parses an ECL file to dynamically instantiate the environment, enforce the specified policies, and render the correct views for each participant.
+During setup, the Experiment Controller parses an ECL file to dynamically instantiate the environment, enforce the specified policies, and render the correct views for participants.
 The experiment controller also validates the configurations and reports conflicts when a new configuration template is uploaded.
 This approach allows researchers to create, share, and modify experimental paradigm designs in a transparent and reproducible manner.